Quilts must be clean, thread-free and in excellent show-ready condition; pet hair, smoke, or strong odors will disqualify an entry.

 Hand Quilted – Quilted by hand only.
 No machine quilting has been done.

-Stationary Machine – Quilted using domestic sewing machine or a sit down mid-arm machine like the Handiquilter Sweet Sixteen.
+Stationary Machine – A domestic sewing machine or a sit-down mid-arm or long arm machine like the Handiquilter Sweet Sixteen or the Bernina Q20.
 The machine stands still and the fabric is moved around under the needle.

 Track Machine – The sewing machine rides on a track and is moved around the quilt which is held on rollers and doesn’t move.